-There are Oklahoma laws that apply only to motorcyclists, including helmet laws that mandate when you must wear a helmet while riding.
+There are Oklahoma laws that apply only to motorcyclists, including helmet laws that mandate that you must wear a motorcycle helmet while riding.
 As a motorcyclist, you should know about all of these laws to not only stay safe while riding but also to avoid any legal issues that could end with you getting a citation.

 A few keynotes for motorcycle laws, rules, and requirements in Oklahoma are: